When will Harris speak at the DNC in Chicago? What to know and how to watch live

 Editor's note: NBC Chicago will offer a live feed of evening and primetime speeches each day Monday-Thursday in the player above and on the NBC 5 Chicago News 24/7 streaming channel

+After four days of star-studded performances and speeches, Vice President Kamala Harris will take to the stage at the Democratic National Convention and accept the party's nomination.

-The 2024 Democratic National Convention in Chicago will culminate with an acceptance speech by presidential nominee Kamala Harris, just four weeks after President Joe Biden shuttered his campaign and made way for Harris to ascend to the top of Democrats' ticket.
+The 2024 convention in Chicago will culminate with Harris' highly anticipated acceptance speech, which comes just four weeks after President Joe Biden shuttered his campaign and made way for her to ascend to the top of Democrats' ticket.

 The political transformation just months before the election matchup with the Republican nominee, former President Donald Trump, has meant a rapid succession of changes for Democrats' 2024 calculus in general — making the convention all the more noteworthy.